cochrancj/ConcentrationGame/readme.md

-A readme.md file with explanations of the technologies used, the approach taken, installation instructions, unsolved problems, etc.
+Link to GHPages live site: http://cochrancj.github.io/P1_ConcentrationGame/

-Technologies Used: HTML, CSS, JavaScript, jquery
+Technologies Used: HTML, CSS, JavaScript, jQuery

 Approach Taken: I started from a place of having all images in arrays, and went from there.
 I created a bunch of cards, shuffled the cards, shot those to the board one by one, and compared from there.

-Installation Instructions: ??
+Installation Instructions: None.
+Just load and play.

 Unsolved Problems: